Admitted Students

 • Apply to the Duke Gap Year Program or request an independent gap year on your student portal.
 The forms will open in the spring.

-• You will not apply for admission as a degree-seeking student to any other college or university during your gap year.
+• Participant will not apply for admission as a degree-seeking student to any other college or university during the remainder of this year or during the coming year.

 You can learn more about gap year options on our website.